n0eL1405/BestSteamTradingCardGamesFinder/README.md

 Don't worry if you get blocked, just wait a few minutes (probably 5, but that's just a guess) or changing your IP e.g. by using a VPN and try again.

 ---

+### Developed in Java 17, downgraded to Java 11.
+Currently only tested with Windows 11.